groonga/groonga/doc/source/reference/executables/groonga-httpd.rst

   }

 We can specify log format by ``log_format`` directive.
-For the detailes of available items of the log, see http://nginx.org/en/docs/http/ngx_http_log_module.html.
+For the details of available items of the log, see http://nginx.org/en/docs/http/ngx_http_log_module.html.

 Nginx's access log is outputted when processing ends.